sdobnik/mlt-thesis/notes/thesis-proposal.md

 ## Examiner

-Who will exmaine the thesis.
+Who will examine the thesis.
 You will get this information in your Masters Project class.

 ## Goal